emberjs/rfcs/text/0000-replace-blacklist-whitelist.md

 If both keys are used at the same time (so either `blacklist` AND `exclude` or `whitelist` AND `include`), an error is thrown.

+The old keys should be removed at some point - there should be a dedicated deprecation RFC for this (at a later point), ideally in time for them to be removed in the next major release.

 ## How we teach this

 We should update the Ember CLI API docs with the new terms.